Strong Wal-Mart profit trumps bribery probe concerns

 The 2.6 percent rise in same-store sales topped the company's forecast of flat to 2 percent growth and analysts' average forecast of 1.4 percent, according to Thomson Reuters.

-The U.S. unit also reported the first quarterly increase in six years in apparel sales at stores open at least a year.

 For the current second quarter, Wal-Mart expects to earn $1.13 to $1.18 per share from continuing operations.
-Analysts have forecast a profit of $1.16 per share.
+Analysts were looking for a profit of $1.16 per share.

 BRIBERY INVESTIGATIONS PROCEED

-Wal-Mart has been bombarded by negative comments from shareholders, employees and activists after the New York Times reported that Wal-Mart de Mexico, or Walmex, allegedly orchestrated bribes of $24 million to help it grow quickly last decade and that Wal-Mart's top brass tried to cover it up.
+Wal-Mart has been bombarded by negative comments from shareholders, employees and activists after the Times report that Wal-Mart de Mexico WALMEXV.MX, or Walmex, allegedly orchestrated bribes of $24 million to help it grow quickly last decade and that Wal-Mart's top brass tried to cover it up.

-Wal-Mart said on Thursday that a number of government agencies in Mexico and the U.S. Department of Justice and the U.S. Securities and Exchange Commission were investigating.
+Wal-Mart said on Thursday that the U.S. Department of Justice and the Securities and Exchange Commission are both investigating, as are a number of government agencies in Mexico.

 On Thursday, proxy advisory firm Egan Jones said Wal-Mart shareholders should withhold their votes for Chief Executive Mike Duke and former CEO Lee Scott and vote for a proposal brought by shareholders requesting regular reports on the company's political spending.